Ok, let’s talk about hemp, and my discovery of Hempstory in Amsterdam.

 So, what’s the big deal with hemp?
 Well, it’s one of the most versatile, fastest growing plants on earth.
 It can be used in all sorts of ways, from fabric to food, plastic to protein.
 It’s a complete plant-based protein and contains omegas 3 and 6, making it a perfect supplement for vegans and vegetarians, and you can use it just like whey protein.

-I’ve actually been trying Planet Hemp’s Vanilla Chai Hemp Protein* recently, and it makes for a great morning smoothie (try it with a banana and a cup of plant-based milk) or post-workout drink.
-Plus anything chai-flavoured and I’m all over it!
+I’ve actually been trying products Good Hemp* recently, and their hemp milk makes for a great morning smoothie (try it with a banana and a cup of the milk) or as post-workout drink.
+Plus anything banana-flavoured and I’m all over it!

 On the sustainable side of things, hemp is a worthwhile crop, growing densely (thus saving land mass) at a fast rate, providing good yields and actually improving soil health compared to other monocultures.
 It also doesn’t need pesticides to grow (it’s a weed, get it?) and hemp paper is a better option that wood too.